🇬🇧 UK · 2026/27 · Free

 What can I sacrifice salary into?

 • Pension contributions — the most widely available and most tax-efficient.
-Any workplace pension can typically be set up as salary sacrifice.

 Does salary sacrifice affect my state pension?